estuary/flow/site/docs/concepts/materialization.md

 ### Delta updates for every binding in a Materialization

-When configuring a materialization, you can set delta updates as the materialziation mechanism for every binding.
+When configuring a materialization, you can set delta updates as the materialization mechanism for every binding.
 Afterwards, you are able to modify this setting individually for each binding for further customization.

 :::note
-This functionality is not supported for all Materialization connectors.
+This functionality is only supported for Materialization connectors that have the `x-delta-updates` field implemented.
 Consult the individual connector documentation for details.
 :::

 ## Using `sourceCapture` to synchronize capture and materialization bindings